AGI-CEO/RemotePatriotMVP/README.md

 #### Certifications & Affiliations

 - In the process of applying for VOSB and SDVOSB.
-- CEO, Blaise Pascual, is a member of the Veterans in Data Science and Machine Learning professional community.
+- Founder, Blaise Pascual, is a member of the Veterans in Data Science and Machine Learning professional community.